Capstone-MNRoom/Capstone-MNRoom-FE/README.md

 - components: contain component to build pages
 - pages: list of pages
 - styles: contain style for pages
-- utils: contain configuration, context, and redux
+- utils: contain configuration and context

 # Build With: